OSGConnect/connectbook/start/account/starting-project.md

 only be one option!
 Make sure the right project is highlighted and press "enter" to save that choice.

-* **Option 2**: If you're running a few jobs under a different project, you can manually set the project for those jobs by putting this option in the submit file:
+* **Option 2**: If need to run jobs under a different project you are a member of (not your default), you can manually set the project for those jobs by putting this option in the submit file:

 	    +ProjectName="ProjectName"